 Talking to people in their language creates an instant connection that other languages do not achieve.
 If you are a foreigner, your exotic accent will make these Colombian love phrases sound sexier and help you connect with the locals.

-Here are some awesome phrases to use to flirt with your Colombian lover.
+Here are some awesome phrases to use to flirt with your Colombian girlfriend.

 - Mi amor – Even though its literal translation is My Love, you would see shopkeepers, cab drivers, tourist guides, and the like using it.
 It is a good phrase to add to your Spanish vocabulary.